Supabase vs Codehooks: Webhook Backend Pricing Compared 2026

 Both platforms support Model Context Protocol (MCP), enabling integration with AI agents and LLM applications.

 Codehooks goes further with a dedicated Claude Code plugin for auto-detection, templates, and full API context — plus CLI commands like coho prompt that generate platform context for any agent.
-The entire platform is designed so an AI agent can create, deploy, inspect, and iterate on a complete backend without ever leaving the terminal.
+Because every operation is a terminal command, an AI agent can create, deploy, inspect, and iterate on a complete webhook backend without ever leaving the terminal.

 While there is some overlap in capabilities, choosing between them often depends on your primary use case rather than just comparing features side by side.
 The following comparison will help you understand their differences in detail, but remember that the "better" choice depends entirely on your specific needs.

 Looking at Supabase pricing in 2026?
-Supabase's base plans look affordable, but compute (functions) is billed separately after limited credits.
-Codehooks includes unlimited compute in every paid plan, making its $19 Pro and $99 Team tiers far more predictable and cost-effective compared to Supabase Pro ($25 + compute) and Team ($599 + compute).
+Supabase's base plans look affordable, but it meters two things on top of the base price: a dedicated database compute instance (the $10 Pro credit covers only the smallest Micro tier) and Edge Function invocations beyond the included quota (2M/month on Pro, then $2 per million).
+Codehooks includes unlimited compute and function execution in every paid plan, making its $19 Pro and $99 Team tiers more predictable and cost-effective compared to Supabase Pro ($25 + compute) and Team ($599 + compute).

 Quick Pricing Overview